Contents:

 Choose Time Period

-Choose a twelve-hour time period where you are available at the beginning and end of the time period to start and stop the recording.
-Including dawn and/or dusk in your time period should offer the most activity.
+Choose a 12-hour time period where it is possible to access the recording site at the beginning and end of the time period.
+Including dawn and/or dusk in your time period is recommended.
 Also, it’s best to select a time period with a weather forecast that is relatively calm (warmer than -5 C, less than 15 km winds and no heavy precipitation).
-A calm period just before or after a significant weather change (heavy winds or precipitation or a big temperature shift) might attract more animal sounds.
 Back to Top.

 Making the Recording